vkobinski/CacTui/README.md

 ### Modes

-## The Calc Language
+## The Cac Language

-CalcTui includes a domain-specific language called Calc Language for running Excel-like expressions.
+CacTui includes a domain-specific language called Cac Language for running Excel-like expressions.
 This language allows you to perform calculations directly within cells using familiar syntax.

 ### Examples